 Tea-tree Fingers project

-Hypocreopsis amplectens – Tea-tree Fingers is the only fungus listed under the Victorian Flora & Fauna Guarantee Act 1988 and is considered “vulnerable”.
-It was only discovered in 1992 at Nyora, Vic. during a survey of plants
+Hypocreopsis amplectens – Tea-tree Fingers is a rare fungus and the only fungus listed under the Victorian Flora & Fauna Guarantee Act 1988 and is considered “vulnerable”.
+It was discovered in 1992 at Nyora, Vic. during a survey of plants.

-We hope to undertake population studies and continue to work towards better conservation of the threatened Tea-tree Fingers fungus, which has been found at:
+We hope to undertake population studies and continue to work towards better conservation of Tea-tree Fingers, which has also been found at:

-• new Yarra Valley, Victoria, site on a new host plant, Burgan (Kunzea ericoides).
+- a Yarra Valley, Victoria, site on a new host plant, Burgan (Kunzea leptospermoides).